meltyourface/blank/posts/Dark-folk-magicFolk-magic/Banishing-Ritual-for-Protecting-Spaces-from-Negative-Energies/index.md

 ## The Obscura Expulsion

-Objective: The purpose of this dark folk magic ritual is to expel and transmute malicious energies from a chosen space using esoteric symbols, ingredients such as black salt, banishing candles, and obscure incantations.
+**Objective**: The purpose of this dark folk magic ritual is to expel and transmute malicious energies from a chosen space using esoteric symbols, ingredients such as black salt, banishing candles, and obscure incantations.

 Ingredients and tools: